yugeshk/crab/README.md

 2. Add manually  into `PYTHONPATH` the path to `tools/crabParser.py` (temporary hack).

-Then, type `crab filename` where filename looks like:
+Steps 1 and 2 should be performned only once.
+Then, type `crab filename` where `filename` looks like:

     abs_domain : zones;
     decl : [x:int; y:int;];